thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ## The Vision: What is the SupplierBrowser?

-The SupplierBrowser is a specialized, high-performance tool for managing a 5-level data hierarchy.
+The SupplierBrowser suppliers/wholesalers.
 Its primary purpose is to provide a fast and intuitive interface for navigating and editing complex relationships between business entities.

 ### The 5 Levels of the Hierarchy